 Iterative algorithm that converges to the shortest distance for each node.
+Works with negative edges as well.

 Dijkstra's algorithm for improvement

 - Start from both ends (source and destination).

 - Execute both runs alternatively.

 - Stop when a common exploded node is found.